canonical/lxd/doc/userns-idmap.md

 Allocations should always be of at least 65536 uids and gids to cover the POSIX range including root (0) and nobody (65534).

-To simplify things, at this point, we will only deal with identical allocations for uids and gids and only support a single contiguous range per container.

 # Kernel support
 User namespaces require a kernel >= 3.12, LXD will start even on older kernels but will refuse to start containers.